 The doctors and students also conducted mental health training sessions for RCP and IGC staff using WHO manuals supplied by RCP.
 Time was set aside for caregivers to identify families of concern whose cases were identified during home visits.
 Together, the caregivers and doctors developed management plans for follow up at IGC consultations.
 Consistency of care is a goal, said Dr. Lusasi, in building a strong mental wellness component for the RCP Program.
 He recommended additional mental health training for IGC staff, a consultation room for individual therapy, and access to pharmaceuticals to treat a wider range of disorders.
 Both doctors pledged long-term collaboration with RCP to continue community education and therapy, and referrals from IGC at their respective hospitals.
 “We promise we will work with Global Volunteers to bring excellent service to the people of the Ukwega Ward.
 With such an effective start with the good vision and hard work of Global Volunteers, we promise to complete a program of mental wellness for the villagers who have been so willing and cooperative,” Dr. Lusasi asserted.

-Volunteers serving in 2022 and beyond will have the opportunity to share their professional expertise as well as their learned experience in workshops, parents meetings, community informational sessions and home visits to advance the outreach and breadth of the RCP Mental Wellness Initiative.
+Volunteers can share their professional expertise as well as their learned experience in workshops, parents meetings, community informational sessions and home visits to advance the outreach and breadth of the RCP Mental Wellness Initiative.